lakejs/lake-docs/reference/markdown.md

 # {{ $frontmatter.title }}

-Lake provides markdown-like shortcuts, you can use the following shortcuts to format the text.
+Lake provides markdown-style shortcuts, you can use the following shortcuts to format the text.

+## Shortcuts table

 | Format type  | Shortcuts |
 | ------------- | ------------- |